 The advent of immunotherapy has necessitated syngeneic mouse tumor models with desirable growth kinetics and response to immunomodulatory agents to further advance development of immuno-oncology treatments.
-One of the colon adenocarcinoma models, MC38, has been characterized by MI Bioresearch to support development of these agents.
-MC38 was isolated from a colon tumor in a C57BL/6 mouse following long term exposure to the carcinogen DMH (1,2-dimethylhydrazine dihydrochloride).2 As described below, MC38 has a favorable response profile to immunomodulatory antibodies, and evidence via flow cytometry suggests its tumor microenvironment is amenable to immune activation.
-Taken together, MC38 is well positioned to be a powerful immuno-oncology model with significant utility in drug development.
+One of these colon adenocarcinoma models, MC38, has been characterized by Covance to support development of these agents.
+MC38 was isolated from a colon tumor in a C57BL/6 mouse following long term exposure to the carcinogen DMH (1,2-dimethylhydrazine dihydrochloride).
+As described below, MC38 has a favorable response profile to immunomodulatory antibodies suggesting a tumor microenvironment amendable to immune activation.
+Thus, MC38 is well positioned to be a powerful immuno-oncology model with significant utility in drug development.

-The doubling time of MC38 is ~4 days, a moderate growth rate which can facilitate up to a three-week dosing window for test agents to elicit their anti-tumor activity.
-Figure 1 demonstrates mean (1A) and individual (1B-E) growth of control tumors compared to those treated with focal radiation or checkpoint inhibitors anti-mPD-1 or anti-mPD-L1.
+The in vivo doubling time of subcutaneous MC38 tumors is ~4 days, a moderate growth rate which can facilitate up to a three-week dosing window for test agents to elicit their anti-tumor activity.
+The model was used in a study to evaluate response to commonly utilized checkpoint inhibitor antibodies.
+Figure 1 demonstrates mean tumor volumes (A) and individual tumor volumes (B-F) of untreated control tumors compared to those treated with isotype control, anti-mCTLA-4, anti-mPD-L1, or anti-mPD-1.
 Dosing with all test agents began once tumors were established (~100mm3).
-While the response of anti-mPD-L1 was modest, increasing the time to evaluation size (TES) by 7.5 days, the response of radiation and anti-mPD-1 were marked, with TES extensions of 19.6 and 14.7 days, respectively.
+Anti-mPD-L1 and anti-mPD-1 demonstrated the most meaningful anti-tumor activities, of the three checkpoint inhibitors, with approximately 6 and 8 days of tumor growth delay on day 22, 40% and 50% putative responders, and an increased time to progression of 32 and 29 days, respectively compared to the untreated control group.
 The clear effect of these treatments can allow for additive or synergistic improvement in combination with candidate molecules.

-The MC38 murine colon carcinoma model has a favorable immune profile and can be employed as a robust preclinical immuno-oncology model.
-Our data supports the use of this tool in investigating novel treatment combinations with radiation, checkpoint inhibitors, or costimulatory molecules.
-Please contact MI Bioresearch to speak with our scientists about how MC38 or one of our other syngeneic models can be used for your next immuno-oncology study.
+The MC38 murine colon carcinoma model can be employed as a robust preclinical immuno-oncology model.
+Our data supports the use of this tool in investigating novel treatment combinations with radiation, checkpoint inhibitors, costimulatory molecules, or other novel approaches.
+Please contact Covance to speak with our scientists about how MC38 or one of our other syngeneic models can be used for your next immuno-oncology study.